You may be new to electrical installation but wish to wire a 3-way switch.

 Note: The neutral (white) wire from the supply moved to the bulb without branching to any switch.

-From the wiring diagram, the supply enters the fixture or junction box and connects to the right switch common terminal.
+From the above wiring, the supply enters the junction box and connects to the common terminal of the right switch.

-- The toggle switch of a single-pole has ON and OFF while a 3-way switch don’t have.
+- The toggle switch for a single-pole has ON and OFF while the 3-ways doesn’t have.

-- A single-pole switch controls a ceiling light from one location while a three-way switch controls it from two different locations.
+- A single-pole switch controls a ceiling light from one location while the three-way control light from two different locations.